Educational Assessment in Adelaide

-Educational assessment or a Learning difficulties assessment is a useful thing to do if your child’s progress is not up to the standard of most other children.
-Usually a problem with your child’s progress will be identified by a teacher.
-He or she will ask to to get an educational assessment done so that there can be an accurate and objective assessment of your child’s intelligence and the level of his or her achievement in literacy and numeracy at school.
+Educational Assessment or a Learning Difficulties Assessment is a useful thing to do if your child’s progress is not up to the standard of most other children.
+Usually, a problem with your child’s progress will be identified by a teacher.
+He or she will ask you to get an educational assessment done so that there can be an accurate and objective assessment of your child’s intelligence and the level of his or her achievement in literacy and numeracy at school.

 Gifted and Talented Children

-Gifted and talented children may not be thriving at school, or quite simply are not being offered the challenges that they need to progress to their full potential.
-A giftedness assessment involves the administration of an accurate intelligence test.
-The testing session will be for approximately 2 hours during which time, the parent will be interviewed, the child’s intelligence tested and the results will be available.
-Also the report will outline for the school the measures that could be taken to extend the child’s ability.
+Gifted and talented children may not be thriving at school, or may simply not be offered the challenges that they need to progress to their full potential.
+A Giftedness Assessment involves the administration of an accurate intelligence test.
+The testing session will be for approximately 2 hours, during which time the parent will be interviewed, the child’s intelligence tested and the results will be available.
+Also, the report will outline for the school the measures that could be taken to extend the child’s ability.

-The tests that we use are the tests that are recognized across Australia, indeed the world, as the gold standard tests for the measurement of intelligence and numeracy and literacy.
+The tests that we use are those that are recognised across Australia, indeed across the world, as the gold standard tests for the measurement of intelligence and numeracy and literacy.
 Assessment takes time and just cannot be done accurately with tests that are quicker to administer.

 If you would like to book an educational assessment at our Adelaide-based clinic, please feel free to request an appointment.
 If you would like more information, feel free to contact us via phone on (08) 8272 7885 or via email on firstname.lastname@example.org